HOME

 Q: Is there anything for the campers to do when they are not playing lacrosse?

 A: Yes.
-Campers are free to explore and enjoy the Virginia Tech campus.
-They will also have complimentary access to the university's bowling alley and game during the evening.
+Campers are free to explore and enjoy the Virginia Tech campus

 Q: How does the commuter schedule differ from the residential camper schedule?